DeveloperCielo/developercielo.github.io/_i18n/en/_posts/2000-01-01-checkout-cielo.md

 * **Interval** - It is possible to modify the execution interval.
 * **Occurrence day** - It is possible to modify the execution date of the recurring transaction.

 The update is done exclusively via Backoffice Cielo.
-Access the [**Backoffice Checkout Cielo Tutorial**](https://developercielo.github.io/Checkout-Backoffice/) for more information.

 # Cielo Support